wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 Most users will provide two FASTQ format read files obtained from a paired-end, short-read sequencing platform.
-The path to these read files are specific using options `input-dir` and `input-name`.
+The path to these read files are specified using options `input-dir` and `input-name`.

-Alternatively, you can skip the `align` step and provide pre-aligned reads as a name-sorted bam file.
+Alternatively, you can skip the `align` action and provide pre-aligned reads as a name-sorted bam file using option `--bam-file`.

 ### Your capture target regions

-svCapture requires that you provide a BED-format file that list all of the individual genome spans that were targetet, typically captured, for sequencing.
+svCapture requires that you provide a BED-format file via option `--targets-bed` that lists all genome spans that were targeted - typically captured - for sequencing.
 These are used to categorize SV types, calculate coverage, etc.

 ### Unique molecular identifiers